 The winery is located in the city Saint-Emilion

-in the same area (Bordeaux).
-It may not be with the neighboring Château Faurie-de-Souchard
+in the area of the same name (Bordeaux).
+It may not be with the neighboring one Château Faurie-de-Souchard

 be confused.
-Faurie is an ancient name of the area where a great battle took place during the Hundred Years War (1337-1453).
+Faurie is an ancient name for the area where a major battle took place in the Hundred Years' War (1337-1453).
 It used to be part of the neighboring one Château Soutard

-from which it was separated in 1850.
-Until 1936 the estate belonged to the Corbière family and was sold this year to the couple Aberlen.
-Their daughter Françoise married in 1964 Jacques Capdemourlin, owner of Château Balestard La Tonnelle
+, from which it was separated in 1850.
+The estate belonged to the Corbière family until 1936 and was sold to the Aberlen couple that year.
+Their daughter Françoise married Jacques Capdemourlin, owner of Château Balestard La Tonnelle

 .
 Château Cap-de-Mourlin